Calloom321/Calloom321.github.io/README.md

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

 I think creativity is a really important skill to have.
 When trying to learn you can come across and experience lots of issues and complications.
-Being creative allows for solutions and work around to be made.
+Being creative allows for solutions and work arounds to be made.
 I'd absolutely say I value it and I'll say with 100% confidence that it's an excellent skill to have when learning new things.

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?